rihm/QDTest/README.md

 2. shared prefrence used for , maintain login status of app.

 # Login to app
-1.You can use any username and password
+1. You can use any username and password
-2. valid email id
+2. Any valid email id
-3. password minimum 6 later
+3. Password minimum 6 later